Getting SSI for a Child With Cerebral Palsy

 Cerebral Palsy (CP) is a neurological disorder that causes damage to the parts of the brain that control movement.
 CP can be caused before or at birth, or in infancy up to about age three.
 CP can cause a range of symptoms, including problems moving, problems with vision, communication difficulties, seizures, musculoskeletal problems, and cognitive problems.

 Children who come from low-income families and who have severe problems caused by cerebral palsy should be able to get SSI disability benefits.
 This article addresses Social Security benefits for children with CP.
 For information on adults, see our article on how adults with CP can qualify for Social Security disability.

 Meeting the Childhood Listing for Cerebral Palsy

-Social Security’s listing for childhood cerebral palsy is listing 111.07.
-Children with severe motor dysfunction will qualify automatically for SSI, while those with less severe motor dysfunction will need to show an additional impairment to qualify.
-Children whose CP causes only slight impairments will not qualify for SSI.
+Social Security’s listing for childhood cerebral palsy is listing 111.07, which was significantly updated in 2016.
+Children with severe motor dysfunction should automatically qualify automatically for SSI, but children whose CP causes only slight impairments will not qualify for SSI.